leocelente/numerical-integration/README.md

 improve cache utilization.

 The other key design aspect is the use of good third-party and the STL.
-What really motivated me to do this was seeing integration as (what in Haskell we would call) a fold right.
+What really motivated me to do this was seeing integration as (what in Haskell we would call) a left fold.
 With that idea was also the wish to make this implementation succinctly, (almost) like the functional programs you see around.
 To accomplish this I made heavy use of the STL algorithms.